whowell1/whowell1github.io/content/en/blog/Exploring_DFIR_at_Scale.md

 5) After a couple of minutes or so, there should be a welcome to kibana page that should show up at http://localhost:5601

-Stay tuned in for part two, where we will take some sample data from Crowdstrike, map them to elastic search and display the logs in our elastic search instance.
+We’ll take real-world sample data from CrowdStrike, map it to the Elasticsearch schema, and display it visually using Kibana.
+This will give you a powerful way to explore forensic artifacts at scale using open-source tools.

 {{< css.inline >}}